paolomagni/football-platform/README.md

 ---

+## 🧱 Data Modeling

+The models follow a layered architecture inspired by modern analytics engineering patterns:

+- Staging models: source cleaning and standardization
+- Intermediate models: reusable business logic transformations
+- Mart models: business-facing datasets optimized for analytics consumption

+The final data model is designed to support analytical use cases such as:
+- team performance analysis
+- player statistics
+- match trends
+- competition insights

+---

 ## 📅 Roadmap

+### ✅ Completed
-✅ Raw data ingestion from bucket to BigQuery
+- Raw data ingestion from external APIs into BigQuery

-✅ dbt models for staging and marts
+- dbt models for staging, intermediate and mart layers

-✅ Dockerized dbt builds
+- Dockerized dbt execution

-✅ CI/CD with GitHub Actions
+- CI/CD pipeline with GitHub Actions

-✅ Cloud Run Jobs for dbt execution
+- Serverless dbt execution using Cloud Run Jobs

-✅ End-to-end orchestration (scheduler / DAG)

-⏳ Infrastructure as Code (Terraform)

-✅ Automated tests & data quality checks
+- Automated tests and data quality checks
+- End-to-end orchestration workflow

+### 🚧 In Progress
+- Infrastructure as Code implementation using Terraform

+### 🔮 Future Improvements
+- Advanced orchestration and monitoring capabilities
+- AI-powered analytics assistant to interact with the data platform and provide natural language insights
+- Additional analytical models and data sources

 ---